algorandfoundation/docs/docs/get-started/dapps/reach.md

 Alice has 9.999009 ALGO and 0 of the NFT
 Carla has 9.999009 ALGO and 0 of the NFT
 ```

-## Basic Functions of the Auction
+# Backend

 The Backend [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh) , defines the interface for functions coded in the frontend.
-The `Creator` is a Participant that has getSale, seeBid and timeout functions.
 A participant is an "actor" which takes part in the application (dApp).
 A participant is an "actor" who takes part in the application (dApp) and can have persistently stored values, called its local state.
 Participants are associated with an account (address) on the consensus network.
 A Consensus Network is a Network protocol (a blockchain) that contains network tokens (ALGO, ETH, etc.), non-network tokens (ASA, ERC-20, etc.), as well as, a set of accounts and contracts.

+## Basic Functions of the Auction

+`Creator` is a Participant that has getSale, seeBid and timeout functions.

 `Bidder` is a ParticipantClass that has seeParams and getBid functions.
 A participant class is a category of Participant, it is like a Participant, but can occur many times in a single application.

-Imagine an application where users vote for their favorite puppy.
+Imagine an application where users vote for their favorite color.
 There can be many voters who participate in the act of voting, and yet, collectively, they are all voters.
 In this example, all voters are members of the “voter participant class”.
 Similarly, in the auction dApp, we have a participant class of bidders.
 Every bidder within this class has the ability to place a bid.

 `index.rsh`